 Your doctor* must sign your POLST form—they should be filling it out for you too!
 POLST is a medical order and must be signed by a doctor.

 Since a POLST form is a medical order, a copy is kept in your medical record (and the Oregon POLST Registry unless you opt out) so it is easily located during an emergency.
 It typically hard to find advance directives.

 Almost everyone should have an advance directive- not everyone should have a POLST.
-POLST is intended for people who are have an advanced illness or frailty.
+POLST is intended for people who are have a serious illness or frailty.